stayintarkov/SIT.Documentation/docs/source/index.rst

 .. note::
    SIT is NOT an attempt to provide an one-to-one alternative to the live experience of Escape From Tarkov.
 The primary goal is to enable playing Escape From Tarkov with friends against enemy AI (bots).

-   Consequently, no efforts are planned to make SIT into a headless dedicated server, and it is highly unlikely that such efforts will ever be made.

 .. toctree::
    :hidden: